Linaro/lava/lava_dispatcher/pipeline/test/pipeline_refs/readme.txt

 To change multiple pipeline references at the same time, change self.update_ref to True in test_basic.StdoutTestCase - always check all changes to the pipeline reference files *carefully* before sending for review.

+Once you have a new unit test function with the pipeline_reference check in place, the pipeline_reference can be updated by adding a temporary line:

+    self.update_ref = True

+Re-run the unit test and remove the line.
+Check that the diff for the pipeline reference is sane before submitting for review.

+For an example of a short unit test using a pipeline_reference, see: lava_dispatcher/pipeline/test/test_uboot.py - def test_transfer_media(self):